natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/iterable_iterator.rst

     2
     3

-When we iterate list items, iter() function is first applied to the list to create the iterator and then __next__ method is called until Stopiteration exception occurs.
+When we iterate list items, iter() function is first applied to the list to create an iterator and then __next__ method is called until Stopiteration exception occurs.

 An example of my_for() function that works with any iterable object and imitates built-in function **for**: